shohagrana64/BlogPost/GKE/5. GKE Redis/redisBlog.md

 ---
-title: How to Manage Redis in Openshift Using KubeDB
+title: How to Manage Redis in GKE Using KubeDB
-date: 2021-04-23
+date: 2021-07-01
 weight: 22
 authors:
   - Shohag Rana